TLESORT/State-Representation-Learning-An-Overview/forward_models.md

 and the synthetic negatives are noisy, in expectation these surrogate annotations will match the transition statistics.

-Inverse dynamics mapsSxS-> A is reduced to a classification problem for discrete actions or to regression if continuous ones.
+Inverse dynamics map SxS-> A and is reduced to a classification problem for discrete actions or to regression if continuous ones.
 Our self-supervised inverse dynamics task is to infer the intervening actions of a history of observations.
-When jAj << jSj, as is often the case, the selfsupervision of inverse dynamics may be more statistically and computationally tractable.
+When jAj << jSj, as is often the case, the self-supervision of inverse dynamics may be more statistically and computationally tractable.

-While a popular line of attack for unsupervised learning, the representations learned by reconstruction are relatively poor for transfer (Donahue et al., 2016.
+While a popular line of attack for unsupervised learning, the representations learned by reconstruction are relatively poor for transfer (Donahue et al., 2016).
 They use it for comparison with their self-supervised auxiliary losses approach.

-* Value Prediction Networks (VPN) \cite{Oh17} integrate model-free and model-based RL methods into a single neural network.
+## Value Prediction Networks (VPN) \cite{Oh17} integrate model-free and model-based RL methods into a single neural network.
 In contrast to typical model-based RL methods, VPN learns a dynamics model whose abstract states are trained to make option-conditional predictions of future values (discounted sum of rewards) rather than of future observations.
 VPN has several advantages over both model-free and model-based baselines in a stochastic environment where careful planning is required but building an accurate observation-prediction model is difficult.
 Because they outperform Deep Q-Network (DQN) on several Atari games with short-lookahead planning Atari games, can be a potential new way of learning state representations.

-* Deepmind Imagination-augmented agents.
+## Deepmind Imagination-augmented agents.

 The agents DeepMind introduce benefit from an ‘imagination encoder’- a neural network which learns to extract any information useful for the agent’s future decisions, but ignore what is not relevant.
 From their blog, the imagination-augmented agents outperform the imagination-less baselines considerably: they learn with less experience and are able to deal with the imperfections in modelling the environment.
 Because agents are able to extract more knowledge from internal simulations they can solve tasks more with fewer imagination steps than conventional search methods, like the Monte Carlo tree search.
 When we add an additional ‘manager’ component, which helps to construct a plan, the agent learns to solve tasks even more efficiently with fewer steps.
 In the spaceship task it can distinguish between situations where the gravitational pull of its environment is strong or weak, meaning different numbers of these imagination steps are required.
 When an agent is presented with multiple models of an environment, each varying in quality and cost-benefit, it learns to make a meaningful trade-off.
 Finally, if the computational cost of imagination increases with each action taken, the agent imagines the effect of multiple chained actions early, and relies on this plan later without invoking imagination again.

-* Predictive priors paper: * Learning State Representation for Deep Actor-Critic Control.
+## Predictive priors paper: * Learning State Representation for Deep Actor-Critic Control.
 Jelle Munk 2016.
+KEY POINT: The problem with a binary reward function is that the agent will not receive any learning signal until it hits the food by coincidence.
+In some problems (like the octopus and the 2-arm) that can take a long time, especially if you start with a random policy.
+In some other papers [8][13] they reduced the dimensionality of the action space by working with either binary inputs or defining some macro actions.
+I did not want to do this (because I felt this would probably degrade the final performance) so I added a distance measure to my reward function.
+This way the agent always has some learning signal, even if it does not reach the target within a single episode.
+[13] Nicolas Heess, David Silver, and Yee Whye Teh.
+Actor-critic reinforcement learning with energy-based policies.
+In EWRL, pages 43–58.
+Citeseer, 2012.
+[8] Yaakov Engel, Peter Szabo, and Dmitry Volkinshtein.
+Learning to control an octopus arm with gaussian process temporal difference methods.
+In Advances in neural information processing systems, pages 347– 354, 2005.

+Paper highlights:

 State representation learning is a form of unsupervised learning, i.e., there are no training examples available since it is not known a priori what the most suitable state representation